Date: 25th October 2014

 Location: Wisbech, Cambridgeshire

-My twenty-first ground of 2014 was on Saturday 25th October at Fenland Stadium in Wisbech, Cambridgeshire.
+My twenty-first new ground of 2014 was on Saturday 25th October at Fenland Stadium in Wisbech, Cambridgeshire.
 The match was Wisbech Town vs. Thurnby Nirvana in the United Counties League Premier Division.

 Fenland Stadium was opened in August 2010 as a new sports complex built in the north-eastern outskirts of Wisbech.
 Before moving the club had played at Fenland Park from 1947 until 2008 - at this point Wisbech Town entered a groundshare agreement until they were able to move in to their new home two years later.
 The nearest railway stations are at March and Watlington, each around 10 miles away, though stations further afield at King's Lynn and Peterborough offer better public transport connections.